 With the De Anza Disability Permit & Student Parking Permit, students

-A variety of adaptive equipment is available to borrow for time limited periods, including:
+A variety of auxiliary aids are available to borrow for time limited periods, including:

-The Computer Access Lab has a comprehensive list of computer technology hardware and software in its lab and mainstream campus computer labs.
+The Computer Accessibility Lab (CAL) has a comprehensive list of computer technology hardware and software in its lab and mainstream campus computer labs.

 An Assistive Technology Resource Room in the Library provides computer access by voice input and screen reading programs, Braille printing, and optical scanning to E-text.
 Also available for student use are closed circuit television enlargers, Braille writers, and other assistive resources.